linghuix/Epos4_CanOpen_Controller/Readme.md

 # EPOS4  Controller

-Implementation of CANopen with STM32f103 for EPOS4 control.
+Implementation of CANopen with STM32f103 for EPOS4 controlling.